 Strategic Objective Contribution

 Dignity, fairness and respect

 Delivering a service with dignity, fairness and respect at its core.

 Equality and tackling poverty

 Promoting equality and tackling poverty.

 Efficiency and alignment This paper contributes to the strategic objective, "we will continuously improve our services".

 Ensuring efficiency and aligning our activities with wider public sector for the benefit of the people we serve.

 Economy, society and environment

-CHANGING

 Contributing to our economy, society and protection of our environment.

 Strategic consideration Impact

 Environment

-Governance This paper is intended as a discussion document for overall FOI performance for the year.
+Governance This paper is for discussion and sets out how we have complied with our obligations under the Freedom of Information (Scotland Act) 2002 in the period.

 Data

 Finance

 Staff

 Equalities

 Estates

 Communications and Presentation

-Information Commissioner Monthly Performance Reports (March 2020 - May 2020)
+Information Commissioner Monthly Performance Reports (May 2020 - July 2020)